Roboy/ravestate/modules/ravestate_visionio/README.md

 # 1/5) On Host: Launch `Local RTMP Server`
 # 2/5) On Host: run `ffmpeg` to stream video from your Facetime camera to Docker

-ffmpeg -f avfoundation -framerate 30 -i 0 -filter:v fps=fps=2 -f flv rtmp://127.0.0.1/live/facetime
+ffmpeg -f avfoundation -framerate 25 -pixel_format 0rgb -video_size 640x480 -i 0 -filter:v fps=fps=2 -f flv rtmp://127.0.0.1/live/faceoracle
 #Note: `"0"` refers to device with index 0.
 Change to stream from a different camera.`

 # 3/5) In Docker: Make sure that roscore is running